massung/rss/README.md

 By default, `since` is 0 (all headlines will be returned).

+Now, obviously it would be a pain to have to continuously poll the aggregator for new headlines.
+To avoid this, use the `rss-aggregator-wait-for-headlines` function.

+	(rss-aggregator-wait-for-headlines aggregator &optional timeout)

+This function returns `NIL` if *timeout* elapsed and there were no new headlines or `T` if new headlines are waiting to be read.

+*Note: Under-the-hood this uses a condition variable, is thread-safe, and many threads can call it and will all receive the signal as the condition is broadcast when new headlines are available.*

 To stop aggregating and kill all processes, simply call `rss-aggregator-stop`.
 And to start the aggregator process again, simply call `rss-aggregator-start`.

 	(rss-aggregator-stop aggregator)